 - Brown ambrosia aphids (Uroleucon rudbeckiae) are shiny red, reddish brown or blackish brown in colour.
-They feed on many member of the Asteraceae family including: Ambrosia, Asters, coneflower, Achillea, Rudbeckia, sunflower, Coreopsis, Rudbeckia, Solidago and others.
+They feed on many members of the Asteraceae family including Ambrosia, Asters, coneflower, Achillea, Rudbeckia, sunflower, Coreopsis, Rudbeckia, Solidago and others.

 - Spirea aphid (Aphis spiraecola) are bright greenish yellow to apple green in colour.
 They feed on over 65 plant genera but prefer Spirea and Citrus.

 - Large Raspberry aphids (Amphorophora agathonica and Amphorophora sensoriat) feed on raspberry.
 “Amphorophora agathonica is of a yellow-green colour, A. sensoriata is pale bluish-green” (OMAFRA,© (2009)).

 - Melon aphids (Aphis gossypii) are dark green aphids with red eyes.
 They feed on a variety of plants, especially cucurbits such as watermelon, cucumbers, cantaloupes, squash, pumpkin, as well as hibiscus, aster, hollyhock, lily, petunias, pepper, asparagus, pepper, okra, eggplant, citrus and cotton.

 - Wooly Alder Aphid (Paraprociphilus tessellatus) are gray to black in colour.
 They feed on alder and silver maple.